-Proven research and development capabilities with commitment to innovation technology, connectivity and control technology, and hardware technologies including sophisticated sensor technology.
+Proven research and development capabilities with commitment to innovation

+Our R&D team comprised 124 hardware engineers and 104 software engineers and designers as of June 30, 2018, which in aggregate represented 43.3% of our total number of employees.
+We have developed or adopted several key technology innovations that have enabled the development of our IoT @ Home platform, including AI-based voice-, facialand gesture-recognition technology, connectivity and control technology, and hardware technologies including sophisticated sensor technology.
 From our inception to June 30, 2018, we had successfully brought to market an extensive range of over 40 IoT products lines, including our flagship line of smart water purification systems, smart kitchen products and other smart home products, with a strong product pipeline of upcoming product launches.